Well… “Do you need hearing aids?”

 *Most likely – because this is hearing loss dependent.
-People with severe / profound hearing losses or very poor speech discrimination may not receive all of these improvements.
-This will be discussed in relation to your situation before choosing hearing aids.
-The biggest changes happen for people who wear their hearing aids all the time.
+People with severe/profound hearing losses or very poor speech discrimination may not receive all of these improvements.
+If we think this may affect you, will discuss it in detail before choosing hearing aids.
+The most significant changes happen for people who wear their hearing aids all the time.

 Detect sound with your ears

 Our ears are designed with collect sound from the environment and amplify it to a level where it can be delivered, via nerves, to the hearing centre in our brain (auditory cortex).
-The brain uses this signal to recognise sound from the environment and understand speech.
+The brain uses the electrical signal to recognise sound from the environment and understand speech.